 We set out to paddle from Chichester Town Basin, down the old ship canal into the tidal Chichester Harbour at Birdham Lock.
 Lois and Austin in two do-it-all, drop-skeg Venture Flex 11s (left) Robin and Elliot in an old Gumo Twist 2 and a newer Nitrilon one, both of which fitted into carrier bags.
 Plus my Seawave lashed to a trolley.

 Nearly two hundred years ago Turner depicted tall ships gliding serenely along the then new 4.5-mile canal (left).
 During the canal boom preceding the railways, it linked Roman-era Chichester with the huge natural inlet of Chichester Harbour and the adjacent naval fleet at Portsmouth.
-To the east was a canal to the Arun & Wey navigation (ledt), a short-lived inland link between London and Portsmouth commissioned at a time when Napoleonic fleets threatened the English Channel.
+To the east was a canal to the Arun & Wey navigation (left), a short-lived inland link between London and Portsmouth commissioned at a time when Napoleonic fleets threatened the English Channel.

 Our original plan had been no less grand – a 15-mile lap of Hayling Island, but today the tides and winds were all wrong for that, and even with Plan B we’d arrive at Birdham at low tide to face an undignified sludgey put in.

 On Google maps the canal looked clear, with maybe a quick carry around a lock or two.
 But just two miles from the basin, a thick mat of Sargasso frogweed clogged the channel at the B2201 Selsey Road bridge (left), reducing speeds to a crawl.
-Worse still, over the bridge this unallied carpet of errant biomass ran on forever, and probably all the way to Birdham Lock too.
+Worse still, over the bridge this unallied carpet of errant biomass ran on forever, and probably all the way to Birdham Lock.

 Abandon Plan B all ye who Venture Flex here.
 Austin called in an Uber: ETA 4 mins; ET back to his Volvo: 6 mins.
 Total elapsed recovery time: 16 mins, give or take.
 The internet of things – how modern!
 Soon the hardshells were lashed to the roof and the rolled-up IKs heaved into the spacious boot of the Swedish landraft with class-leading crumple zones.

 A quick map check and I proposed Plan C: Pagham Harbour just down the road and out of the rising southwesterlies.
-I’d never heard of this medieval-era port which was now a bird sanctuary-cum-sludge bank but Elliot had been spotting here so knew the way to the chapel at Church Norton, thought to be the mythical 7th-C source of the overdue Christianisation of pagan Sussex.
+I’d never heard of this medieval-era port which was now a bird sanctuary-cum-sludge bank, but Elliot had been spotting here so knew the way to the chapel at Church Norton, thought to be the mythical 7th-C source of the overdue Christianisation of pagan Sussex.

 A 5-minute haul led to the shore, except the tide – which should have turned over an hour ago – was still way out, leaving only snaking channels accessible down muddy banks.
 We ate lunch, waiting, like Al Gore, for sea levels to rise.
-But when the time came nothing but irksome clouds of marsh gnats stirred as we padded over the springy salt-scrub to the nearest channel (left).
+But when the time came nothing but irksome clouds of marsh gnats stirred as we padded over the springy salt-scrub to the nearest channel (above).

 All around, collapsed jetties, concrete groynes and other arcane structures (right) recalled Pagham’s 19th-century heyday.
 Back then, the sea had been successfully sealed off and the land reclaimed for farming until a storm in 1910 broke through the embankment, reflooding the harbour for fair and fowl.